Officials go door-to-door for mandatory evacuations after fire expands in Southern California's Angeles National Forest - KTVZ

 Mandatory evacuations are in place after a wildfire expanded steadily in Southern California’s Angeles National Forest on Sunday.

-The Sheep Fire grew from 35 acres Sunday morning to 775 acres by the afternoon, according to InciWeb.
-The fire is only 5% contained.
+The Sheep Fire grew from 35 acres Sunday morning to 775 acres that afternoon, according to InciWeb.
+As of Monday, the fire has scorched 990 acres with around 27% containment, InciWeb reports.
+A total of 300 people have been evacuated near the fire area since Sunday and no structures have been burned.

-“Law enforcement is going door-to-door with a mandatory evacuation for Desert Front Road and Wild Horse Canyon,” the latest fire update said.
+“More than 300 firefighters on the ground were successful in increasing containment,” according to the latest InciWeb update Monday evening.
+“Crews will continue to work through the night to increase containment and work hot spots.”

-“Wrightwood is under an evacuation warning.
-There is a road closure from Hwy 138 to Lone Pine (Highway 2),” according to the incident overview.
+The community of Phelan on Desert Front Road and Wildhorse Canyon are under mandatory evacuation orders and the community of Wrightwood remains under an evacuation warning, according to the San Bernardino County Sheriff’s Office.

 CNN has reached out to authorities for details on how many residents are under the evacuation orders.